 A holiday in the French city of Paris can’t be complete without a visit to Louvre Museum.
-After all, it is the World’s most popular art-museum.
+After all, it is the World’s most famous art museum.

 The French call it Musée du Louvre, while its official name is Great Louvre.

-Or the fact that Louvre Museum attracts more than 9 million tourists visit every year?
+Or the fact that Louvre Museum attracts more than 10 million tourists every year?

 This Museum’s collection spans work from ancient civilizations to the mid-19th century.

 Facts about Louvre

 Over the years’ lots of exciting facts about the Louvre Museum have been unearthed.